Diana-is-Coding/R-P-S/README.md

 <h3 id="color">Color</h3>

-- #FFF (White) - We chose this color because the background has many images so we wanted to keep the background from distracting away from the content.
+- #dac4fb (Purple) - We chose this color to have a welcominng background.
-- headings and Navbar - #cc6d2e- orange-brown and #000000-Black - They compliment the hero image but are at the same time striking and noticeable.
-- **h2 headings -  #000000-Black this was chosen to compliment the colour scheme
-- **p -  #000000-Black - easy to read and follows the colour scheme of the pages.
-- **footer - #cc6d2e- orange-brown and #000000-Black - again this matches the header and compliments the colour scheme

 <h3 id="font">Font</h3>

-- main font: sans-serif
+- main font: Reddit Mono
-- Secondary font - Oswald and Exo
+- Secondary font - Monospace

 <p align="right">(<a href="#readme-top">back to top</a>)</p>